thornpar/testapp/README.md

 Your job is to write protractor tests for this application.

-# Instructions
+# Get things up and running
-* Download and install node.js
+* Download and install node.js(version on my computer is 4.4.5 but should probably work with other versions)
 * Clone this repository
 * npm install
+* Start the webserver by writing : npm start
+* The site should be running now on http://localhost:3000

+# To start the tests
 * npm install protractor -g
-* Start the webserver by writing : npm start
 * Open another console, run webdriver-manager update
 * Start the webdriver by writing : webdriver-manager start --standalone
 * Open another console and run the tests (it should be 3) by writing : protractor test/conf.js

+# Write some tests
+ In the test folder you will find a protractor config file (conf.js), a pageobject file and some testfiles.
+The index.spec.js file contains some simple tests so you have something to get you going.

+ Write some more tests that you think will be appropriate to ensure this very useful site can keep its high standards.